 Food Standards Australia New Zealand (FSANZ) received an Application from Bayer CropScience Pty Ltd (Bayer) on 16 December 2009.
-The Applicant requested a variation to Standard 1.5.2 - Food Produced using Gene Technology, in the Australia New Zealand Food Standards Code (the Code), to permit the sale and use of food derived from genetically modified (GM) cotton line GHB119, conferring insect-protection and herbicide-tolerance.
+The Applicant requested a variation to Standard 1.5.2 - Food produced using Gene Technology, in the Australia New Zealand Food Standards Code (the Code), to permit the sale and use of food derived from genetically modified (GM) cotton line GHB119, conferring insect-protection and herbicide-tolerance.

-This Application is being assessed under the General Procedure and will include one round of public consultation.
+This Application was assessed under the General Procedure.